 Like karma, a returning boomerang is designed to come back.
 There are also non-returning styles among other variations of the tool used by Indigenous Australians for activities such as hunting, combat and sport.
 However, the flat, slightly v-shaped, aerofoil wings that exhibit the clingy, dependent behaviour of always returning, are the most commonly recognized boomerang form.
 Boomerangs aren’t exclusive to Australia’s indigenous tribes but are most strongly associated with them.
 Australia’s oldest known boomerang was found in South Australian swampland and dates back 10,000 years, so take home a historical and cultural icon to hang on your wall.

 Leaves of gold

 Eucalyptus or gum trees as they are commonly referred to, are flowering trees native to Australia.
 Of the world’s 700 known species, only nine are not found Downunder.
 I have been stunned on my travels to find pockets of Eucalyptus growing around the globe.
 As it turns out, these homeland signatures were useful to colonial powers and introduced into many parts of the world to use as building materials.
 Eucalypts are the sole diet of cute and cuddly koala’s, and they produce an oil that possesses useful antibacterial qualities.
 In the late 1980s, Aussies Patrick and Amelia Carfax devised a way to capture and preserve the characteristic foliage of a eucalypt by plating it in precious metals.
-Their company, Real Leaf Jewellery Australia, create pendants from signature Aussie leaves and nuts that make unique souvenirs or gifts.
+Their company, Rock Leaf Australia, create pendants from signature Aussie leaves and nuts that make unique souvenirs or gifts.

 Tea Tree Oil